10 Ways to Achieve Online Fundraising Without Social Media

 - Each person in attendance could photograph or share your fundraiser—if you give them something fun and shareable.
 It could be as simple as a fun activity at your table.

-- To encourage the spread of your fundraiser, share your fundraiser URL (and if you are using social media as above, your Facebook page, Twitter handle, or custom fundraiser hashtag) in your materials.
+- To encourage the spread of your fundraiser, share your fundraiser URL in your materials.

 - Old-fashioned bulletin boards (found in cafés, community centers, and other local establishments) can be surprisingly effective—especially if your cause is hyper-local.